Hiswe/hiswe.github.io/source/_drafts/07-from-express-to-koa.md

 {% include_code lang:js 07-from-express-to-koa/01-express-node-callback.js %}

 So far so good.
-But luckily we our database object support also promises.
+But luckily for us our database object support also promises.

 ### promises